Midlands - Warks

 Wolf Run Site

-Welsh Road Farm: The Wolf Run takes place on a working farm.
-The private farmhouse and outbuildings that can be seen from the event area are completely out of bounds.
+The Wolf Run takes place on privately owned properties which include working farmland.
+The private estate; farmhouse and outbuildings that can be seen from the event area are completely out of bounds.

 Money: Cash Machines